cboschp/segVolData/README.md

 # segVolData
 segmented features in volumetric datasets.

-You can find information on how to retreive segmentation layers from webknossos [in this link](https://docs.webknossos.org/webknossos-py/).
+You can find information on how to dowload raw and segmentation data from a webknossos dataset [in this link](https://docs.webknossos.org/webknossos-py/).